replicatedhq/replicated-docs/docs/enterprise/snapshots-creating.md

 ## Create a Full Backup (Recommended) {#full}

-Full backups, or _instance snapshots_, back up the admin console, application volumes, application manifests, and application metadata.
-If you manage multiple applications with the admin console, then data from all applications that support backups is included in a full backup.
+Full backups, or _instance snapshots_, back up the admin console and all application data, including volumes, manifests, and metadata.
 You can use a full backup for disaster recovery scenarios by restoring over the same instance or into a new cluster.

+If you manage multiple applications with the admin console, data from all applications that support backups is included in a full backup.
+Reach out to your software vendor for information about support for backup and restore.

 From a full backup, you can do a full restore of the instance.
 Or, you can also choose to restore only application or admin console data.
 For more information about restoring, see [Restoring from Backups](snapshots-restoring-full).